• Skip to primary navigation

 Jump to Recipe Print Recipe

-Making homemade gluten-free pancakes is a breeze, and my go-to pancake batter is easy to make, turns out fluffy every time, and allows for many options and add-ins without compromising the quality of the final product.
-The pancakes can also be made with dairy-free ingredients, and my gluten-free pumpkin pancake recipe (see below) offers a nutritional boost and awesome texture.
-Bob’s Red Mill sponsored this post and it contains affiliate links.
+Making homemade gluten-free pancakes is a breeze, and my go-to pancake batter is easy to make, turns out fluffy every time, and allows for many options and add-ins (including pumpkin!) without compromising the quality of the final dish.
+This post contains affiliate links.
 Please see my disclosures.

 September is National Breakfast Month, the perfect time to share one of my favorite gluten-free breakfast recipes with you.

-Today, I’m not sharing any old recipe with you; rather I’m sharing my go-to gluten-free pancake recipe.
-This is one of my most favorite recipes, and I was waiting for just the right time to share it.
+Today, I’m not sharing any old recipe with you; rather, I’m sharing my go-to gluten-free pancake recipe.
+This is one of my favorite recipes, and I was waiting for just the right time to share it.

-These fluffy pancakes are forgiving, hard to mess up, come out light and fluffy every time, and work well with a variety of additions and add-ins.
+These fluffy pancakes are forgiving, hard to mess up, come out light and fluffy every time, and work well with various additions and add-ins.

-You’ll also need some baking essentials to make this recipe, most which are pantry staples:
+You’ll also need some baking essentials to make this recipe, most of which are pantry staples, including sugar, baking powder, salt, milk, an egg, melted butter, vanilla, cooking spray for greasing the pan, and pumpkin puree (optional).

-Here are step-by-step instructions to making these delicious pancakes:
+Here are step-by-step instructions for making these delicious and fluffy no-fail gluten-free pancakes:

 An overhead view of the flour inside a bowl

-In a separate medium bowl, combine milk, egg, butter that is melted (but not hot), and vanilla (and optional pumpkin).
+In a separate medium bowl, combine the milk, egg, melted (but not hot) butter, vanilla, and optional pumpkin puree.

-Now add your flour mixture to the wet mixture and mix until combined and no flour streaks or lumps show.
+Now add the flour mixture to the wet mixture and mix until combined and no flour streaks or lumps show.
 Do not overmix.

 Step #2: Rest the Batter.
 Allow the batter to sit undisturbed for 6-8 minutes to ensure the dry ingredients fully soak in the wet ingredients.
 Resting is essential to getting fluffy pancakes.
 See my tips below for ensuring a fluffy pancake result.

 Step #3: Prepare the Griddle or Pan.
-Lightly spray a large non-stick pan or griddle with avocado oil spray (or other cooking spray) and heat the pan over medium-low heat.
+Lightly spray a large non-stick pan or griddle with avocado oil spray (or another cooking spray) and heat the pan over medium-low heat.

 Picture of a pancake fluffing up while being cooked on the griddle.

 Step #5: The Flip.
 Cook the pancake for 2-3 minutes on one side and then gently flip to cook the other side.
-The pancake is ready to flip when the batter starts bubbling, the pancake batter is set (not runny), and until each side is lightly golden brown.
+The pancake is ready to flip when the batter starts bubbling, the pancake batter is set (not runny), and when each side is a light golden brown.

 Picture of pancake flipped.
 The top is slightly brown.

 Step #6: Top and Eat.
-Serve pancakes immediately and top with your favorite pancake toppers – or just enjoy as is!
+Serve the pancakes immediately, topped with your favorite pancake accompaniments.

 Final stack of pancakes served with a pat of butter

 These pancakes come out perfectly fluffy every time.
-They are only slightly sweet and offer the most wonderful texture and taste of any pancake I’ve ever had – gluten-free or not!
+They offer the most wonderful texture and taste of any pancake I’ve ever had – gluten-free or not – enjoy!

-I’ve had many pancake fails in my life, especially when working with gluten-free flours and batters.
-My pancakes have been runny, dense, dry and not all that tasty.
+I’ve had many failed pancake attempts in my life, especially because I exclusively work with gluten-free flour.
+My pancakes have been runny, dense, dry, and not all that tasty.

-That said, over the years I have accumulated a few strategies that ensure I get fluffy, light pancakes every single time.
+That said, over the years, I have accumulated a few strategies to ensure I get fluffy, light pancakes every time.

-Tip #2: Measure perfectly, and adjust batter if needed.
-The batter should be thick and creamy, but not too runny nor too thick.
+Tip #2: Measure perfectly, and adjust the batter if needed.
+The batter should be thick and creamy but not too runny or too thick.
 You may need to adjust the recipe ever so slightly.
-Use your best judgement to get a thick and creamy but not runny batter.
+Use your best judgment to get a thick and creamy but not runny batter.

 Tip #3: Allow the batter time to rest after mixing and before cooking.
 Resting the batter for 6-8 minutes is an essential step to getting a light and airy pancake result.
 Do not skip this step.